 A lot of our contacts are forced to go through an RFP process by their corporate overlords or parent organizations, but the person making the procurement is inexperienced in the RFP process.

 I can’t say that it’s a positive trend, but there isn’t much training offered in the world of writing and responding to RFPs.
 It seems to be a skill that gets passed around a company through oral tradition and training your peers.
 There is a lot that can be done to teach people the skill-set, especially with writing RFPs that vendors can respond to.

 What are your top 3 RFPIO features and how do they benefit your team?

 Our #1 feature is the reviewer feature.
 It’s our digital record for stage gating an SOW before it gets sent to a client.
 It’s important for us to know that various people in a company have bought into what we’re saying we’re going to do for a client.

-Our second favorite feature is the answer library.
+Our second favorite feature is the Content Library.
 I cannot even tell you how many hours I’ve spent in my entire life digging through documents for that one brilliant paragraph that somebody wrote (who knows how long ago) that simply explained a really technical topic.
 Like, literally hours—days, weeks, probably.

-Within the answer library, I pretty much never have to do that again because I can search by keyword and all of the potential matches pop up.
+Within the Content Library, I pretty much never have to do that again because I can search by keyword and all of the potential matches pop up.
 And, that’s great.

 The third one is the feedback feature, where RFPIO clients can give direct feedback.
 I’ve never once in my career suggested a software improvement to a tool I was using and have the company actually implement the solution within a two-week period.
 Internally we were blown away by that level of service.